-In the last week, has announced that it is about to roll out Android Lollipop (5.0) for the G3, and Motorola just began rolling out updates to the new Moto X and Moto G. In both cases, users have rightly asked, “Hey, isn’t supposed to update Nexus devices first?”
+In the last week, has announced that it is about to roll out Android llipop (5.0) for the G3, Motorola just began rolling out updates to the new Moto X Moto G. In both cases, users have rightly asked, “Hey, isn’t supposed to update Nexus devices first?”

-As if to reply, Google just began pushing out updates to a host of recent Nexus devices.
-The Nexus 5, Nexus 7 (both versions), and Nexus 10 are starting to receive over-the-air (OTA) updates from KitKat to Lollipop.
+As if to reply, just began pushing out updates to a host of recent Nexus devices.
+The Nexus 5, Nexus 7 (both versions), Nexus 10 are starting to receive over-the-air (OTA) updates from KitKat to llipop.

-The staggered rollout might take a few days to reach your device—if you just can’t wait, head over to Google's Factory Images page to download and install it yourself.
-You’ll need the developer tools to do so, and the procedure is the same as it was for the Developer Preview released this summer, with just a few obvious file name changes (follow our guide).
+The staggered rollout might take a few days to reach your device—if you just can’t wait, head over to ‘s Factory Images page to download install it yourself.
+You’ll need the developer tools to do so, the procedure is the same as it was for the Developer eview released this summer, with just a few obvious file name changes (follow our guide).

-The Nexus 6 and Nexus 9 ship with Lollipop, but they’re getting OTA updates as well.
+The Nexus 6 Nexus 9 ship with llipop, but they’re getting OTA updates as well.
 In the case of those devices, it’s just a few bugfixes to polish things up.

-So what Nexus devices aren’t getting the new OS just yet?
-Well, the cellular-enabled versions of the Nexus 7 tablets typically take a few weeks longer than the -Fi only models.
+So what Nexus devices aren’t getting the new OS just yet? ll, the cellular-enabled versions of the Nexus 7 tablets typically take a few weeks longer than the -Fi only models.
 If you have one of those, you’ll have to be patient.
-The Nexus 4 is due to get Lollipop, but there’s no update for that yet, either.
+The Nexus 4 is due to get llipop, but there’s no update for that yet, either.

 The impact on you: If you have a recent Nexus device, you’re about to get a huge upgrade.
 Android 5.0 is a big leap forward for the OS in features, usability, security, performance, aesthetics.